kantega/elevation-of-mlsec/dimo-risk-framework.md

 | Model risk      | 4.
 Learning algorithm*<br>5.
 Evaluation*<br> 6.
 Model <br> 8.
 Inference algorithm*       |
 | Output risk    | 8.
 Inference algorithm* <br>  9.
 Outputs  |

- \* Components marked with an asterisk (\*) may appear in several DIMO risk categories, as they in a sense form interfaces between components.
+ \* Components marked with an asterisk (\*) may appear in several DIMO risk categories, as they in a sense form interfaces between two things.

 ### Caveats